oracle/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 ## Serialization
 Java can serialize any class that implements the `Serializable` interface.
-Native Image supports serialization with proper serializaiton metadata registration.
+Native Image supports serialization with proper serialization metadata registration.
 This is necessary as serialization usually requires reflectively accessing the class of the object that is being serialized.

 ### Serialization Metadata Registration In Code